PROFILE

 United Nations.

-In recent years, the Japanese public has
+In recent years, the Japanese public has shown a

-shown a substantially greater awareness of
+substantially greater awareness of security

-security issues and increasing support for the
+issues and increasing support for the Self

-Self Defense Forces.
-This is in part due to the
+Defense Forces.
+This is in part due to the Self

-Self Defense Forces' success in disaster relief
+Defense Forces' success in disaster relief,

-peacekeeping operations such as in Cambodia in
+participation in peacekeeping operations such as

-the early 1990s.
-However, there are still
+2005-2006.
+However, there are still significant

-significant political and psychological
+political and psychological constraints on

-constraints on strengthening Japan's security
+strengthening Japan's security profile.
+Although

-profile.
-Although a military role for Japan in
+a military role for Japan in international

-international affairs is highly constrained by
+affairs is highly constrained by its

-its constitution and government policy, Japanese
+constitution and government policy, Japanese

 cooperation with the United States through the